 Next group starts Thursday, April 15 and runs until June 10th (no class May 6th)

 Course location: Zoom

-Not sure if this course is for you?
-Book a time with me for a complimentary 30-minute Focusing session and to learn more.
+Not sure if this course if for you?
+Book a time with me for a complimentary 30-minute meeting and to learn more.

-This is an ongoing group.
-Your purchase is for 6 months of Monday groups.
+This is an 8 week group.
+Your purchase is for 8 weeks of Thursday groups.
 Participants can opt to do an additional round, or study in the Embodied Leadership course upon completion.

 “I met Annette when I signed up for her 6-week course 8C’s of Self-Leadership (for more detail see Courses above).
 This turned out to be a unique and memorable experiential course in self-growth.
 As someone who uses Focusing in my work and in daily life, this course opened up for me new avenues.
 It was refreshing and invigorating because this course teaches you to allow your uniquely represented C’s to come out and play.
 Annette developed body cards to map out and symbolize our experience of the different C’s.
 This was quite a revelation because one can use these body cards as steps of our living process that is in constant flow.
 The body cards can be a reminder of where we started and allow us to see where we got to by bringing a Focusing attitude of receptivity, openness and non-judgement whilst exploring these themes.
 Totally recommend this course and feel this would be incredibly beneficial add-on to a variety of training environments.”